dvera/riskreport/biomarker/glutamine.md

 ## Glutamine

-"Amino acid important for immune function, gut health, and muscle recovery.
-Used as a supplement in clinical and athletic settings."
+Glutamine is an amino acid important for immune function, gut health, and muscle recovery.
+It is used as a supplement in both clinical and athletic settings.

 <div style="display: flex; flex-direction: column; gap: 10px;">